Air Pollution from Lead

 On August 8, 2012, the commission adopted the Collin County Attainment Demonstration SIP Revision for the 2008 Lead NAAQS and the Agreed Order between Exide and the TCEQ.
 The SIP revision contains a reasonably available control measure and a reasonably available control technology analysis, demonstration of attainment through air dispersion modeling, a control strategy demonstration, an emissions inventory, a demonstration of reasonable further progress, and contingency measures.
 The Agreed Order makes the control strategies and contingency measures included in the Collin County Attainment Demonstration SIP Revision legally enforceable.
 The SIP revision, Agreed Order, and all supporting documents are posted on the Dallas-Fort Worth: Lead Latest Planning Activities Web page.

 The City of Frisco and Exide approved an agreement that would result in the sale of approximately 180 acres of undeveloped land surrounding Exide's plant.
-As part of the agreement, Exide will cease business operations on or before December 31, 2012.
-The SIP and Agreed Order reflect this agreement.
+Effective November 1, 2012, Exide began curtailing operations and all recycling ceased on November 30, 2012.
+The facility is now permanently shut down.